Live Ethereum Price Chart

 Solo Staking

-Run your own validator node for maximum decentralization and full rewards.
-Requires 32 ETH and technical knowledge to maintain uptime.
+Run your own validator node for maximum decentralisation and full rewards.
+Requires 32 ETH (roughly $60,000 at current prices), dedicated hardware, and technical knowledge to maintain uptime.
+Slashing penalties apply if the validator goes offline or behaves maliciously.
+Best suited for technically capable holders with significant ETH positions.

 Liquid Staking (Lido, Rocket Pool)